yixuan/spectra/doxygen/Overview.md

 matrix-vector multiplication \f$y=Ax\f$ or the shift-solve operation
 \f$y=(A-\sigma I)^{-1}x\f$. **Spectra** has defined a number of helper classes to quickly create such operations from a matrix object.
-See the documentation of DenseGenMatProd, DenseSymShiftSolve, etc.
+See the documentation of Spectra::DenseGenMatProd, Spectra::DenseSymShiftSolve, etc.
-2. Create an object of one of the eigen solver classes, for example SymEigsSolver for symmetric matrices, and GenEigsSolver for general matrices.
+2. Create an object of one of the eigen solver classes, for example Spectra::SymEigsSolver for symmetric matrices, and Spectra::GenEigsSolver for general matrices.
 Member functions of this object can then be called to conduct the computation and retrieve the eigenvalues and/or eigenvectors.

 Below is a list of the available eigen solvers in **Spectra**:
-- SymEigsSolver: for real symmetric matrices
+- \link Spectra::SymEigsSolver SymEigsSolver \endlink: for real symmetric matrices
-- GenEigsSolver: for general real matrices
+- \link Spectra::GenEigsSolver GenEigsSolver \endlink: for general real matrices
-- SymEigsShiftSolver: for real symmetric matrices using the shift-and-invert mode
+- \link Spectra::SymEigsShiftSolver SymEigsShiftSolver \endlink: for real symmetric matrices using the shift-and-invert mode
-- GenEigsRealShiftSolver: for general real matrices using the shift-and-invert mode, with a real-valued shift
+- \link Spectra::GenEigsRealShiftSolver GenEigsRealShiftSolver \endlink: for general real matrices using the shift-and-invert mode, with a real-valued shift
+- \link Spectra::GenEigsComplexShiftSolver GenEigsComplexShiftSolver \endlink: for general real matrices using the shift-and-invert mode, with a complex-valued shift

 ## Examples